samcbride/music-library-api/README.md

 # Music Library API Project - Overview

-This project is about creating a Music Library API, which stores information about artists, albums, and songs.
-This was one of the major projects for the backend section of the bootcamp and had us create a CRUD REST API using Node.js, Express, and Sequelize.
-We also used tools such a Postman and MySQL Workbench to interact with our work and view and manipulate the database.
+For this project we created a Music Library API, following a CRUD REST API methodology.
+The Music Library stores information about artists, albums, and songs.
+It was one of the major backend projects we completed and included using technologies such as Node.js, Express, Sequelize, Mocha-Chai (for testing our asynchronous code), and well as Postman and MySQL Workbench to interact with out work and view and maniupulate the databases we created.
+CRUD (create, read, update, delete) operations can be performed on all of the sections (artists, albums, and songs).
+We also learned about the HTTP method equivalents (POST, GET, PATCH, DELETE) for the CRUD operations we were performing.

 ## Technologies